mmizutani/sbt-play-gulp/README.md

 - Manually run the npm, bower and gulp commands inside the Play sbt console.

 ## Demo
-To see the plugin in action and how to configure the gulpfile.js, please see and run this Gulp-enabled [example Play application](https://github.com/mmizutani/play-gulp-demo).
+To see the plugin in action and how to configure the gulpfile.js, please see and run [the sample Play project](play-gulp-sample/) in the play-gulp-demo directory of this repository.

 ## For Whom and Why Gulp not Grunt